-(i.e. 10) arrives then its expiration time of "0" will be changed to "10."
-However, if a message which is using an expiration time of "20" arrives then its expiration time will remain unchanged.
-Setting expiry-delay to "-1" will disable this feature.
+For example, if expiry-delay is set to 10 and a message which is using the default expiration time (i.e. 0) arrives then its expiration time of 0 will be changed to 10.
+However, if a message which is using an expiration time of 20 arrives then its expiration time will remain unchanged.